kendryte/nncase/docs/USAGE_EN.md

 - `--calibrate-method` is to set your desired calibration method, which is used to select the optimal activation ranges.
 The default is `no_clip` in that ncc will use the full range of activations.
 If you want a better quantization result, you can use `l2` but it will take a longer time to find the optimal ranges.
 - `--input-type` is to set your desired input data type when do inference.
 Default is equal to inference type.
 If `--input-type` is `uint8`, for example you should provide RGB888 uint8 tensors when you do inference.
 If `--input-type` is `float`, you shold provide RGB float tensors instead.
 - `--max-allocator-solve-secs` is to limit the maximum solving time when do the best fit allocation search.
 If the search time exceeded, ncc will fallback to use the first fit method.
 Default is 60 secs, set to 0 to disable search.
+- `--weights-quantize-threshold` controls the threshold whether or not to quantize conv2d and matmul's weights.
+If the range of weights is larger than the threshold, nncase will not quantize it.
+- `--no-quantized-binary` disable quantized binary ops, nncase will always use float binary ops.
 - `--dump-ir` is a debug option.
 When it's on, ncc will produce some `.dot` graph files to the working directory.
 You can use `Graphviz` or [Graphviz Online](https://dreampuf.github.io/GraphvizOnline) to view these files.
+- `--dump-weights` is a debug option.
+When it's on, ncc will print ranges of conv2d' weights.

 `infer` command can run your kmodel, and it's often used as debug purpose. ncc will save the model's output tensors to `.bin` files in `NCHW` layout.
 - `<input file>` is your kmodel path.